Introduction: Exploring the Essentials of a School Science Lab

 6. Bunsen Burner

 The Bunsen burner, on the other hand, is the heat engine of the lab.
-Light it up, and suddenly your test tube or beaker becomes a miniature volcano!
-You can boil liquids, melt solids, perform flame tests, or sterilize instruments—all with one controlled flame.
-It’s both exciting and educational, but safety comes first!
+This important laboratory equipment allows you to boil liquids, melt solids, perform flame tests, or sterilize instruments using one controlled flame.
+It’s both exciting and educational, but safety always comes first.

 Uses: